 Contact from a debt collector is always cause for concern, but not everything the debt collector tells you is fact.
 Debt collectors often use certain tactics to intimidate consumers, such as threatening IRS reporting or a lawsuit when none is intended.
 They may also tell you that you owe more than you actually do.
-If the amount of debt they claim owed sounds incorrect, take the following steps.
+If the amount of debt they claim does not sound right, take the following steps.

 Dispute Incorrect Information

 After you receive this letter, you have 30 days to dispute any inaccuracies.
-Send a written letter via certified mail with a return receipt, along with any documentation that supports your claim.
-Request that the collector respond promptly to your dispute.
+Write to the collector by certified mail with a return receipt.
+Enclose documentation that supports your claim, such as proof of payment, account statements or correspondence with the creditor.
+Request that the collector respond promptly to your dispute in writing.

 Request a Validation and Itemization of the Debt

-The itemization will provide a detailed summary of how the claimed balance was calculated.
-It will include the principal amount plus interest and any additional late fees.
+The itemization should include the principal amount plus interest and any additional late fees.
 The collector is prohibited from any further collection activity until he responds to your request with proper validation of the debt claimed to be due.

 If the collector ignores your dispute or continues to try to collect based on inaccurate information, contact a debt collection lawyer to discuss your options.